-Replacing missing or damaged teeth is the key to restoring your smile, your oral health and your over-all quality of life.
+Replacing missing or damaged teeth is key to restoring your smile, oral health, and overall quality of life.
 Missing teeth can lead to secondary dental health concerns that could have a lasting impact on your health.
-Patients with missing teeth are more prone to gum disease, additional tooth loss and even bone loss.
+Patients with missing teeth are more prone to gum disease, additional tooth loss, and bone loss.

 For patients who are missing teeth, choosing the best option to replace them can be stressful.
 Your dentist in Durham offers many options, including dental implants, dental bridges, and dentures.

 Below, we will help you weigh the pros and cons of each option to help you make a well-informed decision.
 He recommends dental implants in almost all cases because they deliver a 95% success rate and offer the best long-term oral health benefits.

 A dental bridge is a tooth replacement option for patients missing a single tooth or several consecutively missing teeth.
 It works by bridging the gap between teeth.
 The bridgework is a series of prosthetic teeth linked together and supported by an anchor on either side of the gap.
 A dental bridge is supported by the surrounding natural teeth, which require grinding down to provide a place to attach the bridge.